 Papa would check the obituaries.
 “Well, it says here I’m not dead, so I guess we’ll have to work today.”
 And back to work we’d go.

 I don’t care that no one ever snapped a keepsake photo of me lounging in the bluebonnets.

 I just wish someone would have gotten a picture of us among the yaupons.

 You like my stuff?
 Good!
 Sign up here so you’ll get an email every time I publish.
 And SHARE my work with your friends so more people will cheer me on (other than you) (and my mom).

 Need some more Hitting The Trifecta right now?
 Try this one: There Ain’t No Doubt, I Love This Land.
 Or how about this one?
-Deliver Us From Upheaval.
+Life Is What Happens While You’re Busy Watching Big Cats Get Busy.
 You’ll like this one, too: “A Humble Recommendation” by Guest Author Johnny Quick.